 About LLCC Police

 The Lincoln Land Community College Police Department provides professional, service-oriented assistance for a college community of more than 18,000 students, faculty, and staff.
-The department employs 13 full-time officers and provides police and security coverage 24 hours per day, seven days per week.
+The department employs 12 full-time and 4 part-time officers and provides police and security coverage 24 hours per day, seven days per week.
 The staff serves as the designated emergency response unit for the college.
 The unit’s members are trained to respond to incidents involving general emergencies, medical emergencies, hazardous materials situations, severe weather and law enforcement incidents.

 The Police Department maintains all reports of criminal activity that occur on college property.
 The department has a professional relationship with the University of Illinois at Springfield police, Sangamon County Sheriff’s Department, and Springfield Police Department, along with all state and federal police agencies.